Vest-Agder

 Vest-Agder (/no/; "West Agder") was one of 18 counties (fylker) in Norway from 1 January 1919 to 31 December 2019, after it was merged with Aust-Agder to form Agder county.
 In 2016, there were 182,701 inhabitants, around 3.5% of the total population of Norway.
 Its area was about 7277 km2.
 The county administration was located in its largest city, Kristiansand.

 Vest-Agder was a major source of timber for Dutch and later English shipping from the 16th century onwards.
 Historically, the area exported timber, wooden products, salmon, herring, ships, and later nickel, paper, and ferrous and silica alloys.
 Compared to other counties of Norway, today's exports-intensive industry produces shipping and offshore equipment (National Oilwell Varco), cranes (Cargotec), ships (Umoe Mandal, Flekkefjord Slip), wind turbine equipment, nickel (Glencore), and solar industry microsilica (Elkem).
 A major tourist attraction is Kristiansand Dyrepark.

 Vest-Agder grew to political prominence with the decision of King Christian IV to establish Kristiansand as a key naval base, trading centre, and bishopric in 1641, forcing urban citizens and merchants from all over Agder to settle in the city.
 The county had large-scale emigration to North America from the 1850s onwards.

 General information

 Name

 The meaning of the name is "(the) western (part of) Agder".

 Lister og Mandal amt was created on 1 January 1662 and it consisted of the two old lens of Lister and Mandal.
 This name continued until 1 January 1919, when the name was changed to Vest-Agder.

 Coat-of-arms

-The coat-of-arms is from modern times.
-They were granted on 12 December 1958.
-They show an oak tree in yellow on a green background, representing the historic rich nature and oak woods in the area.
+The coat-of-arms is from modern times, granted on 12 December 1958.
+It shows an oak tree in yellow against a green background, representing the historic rich nature and oak woods in the area.